 SMILE procedure from ZEISS

-Dr. Duplessie one of first doctors from the USA performing the SMILE procedure.
+Dr. Duplessie was one of first American doctors to perform the SMILE procedure.

 The SMILE procedure developed by ZEISS has become the third generation of laser vision correction.